 Every year there are more and more cheap options for stationery and supplies available online.
 Regular paper, printer ink and stationery costs can be trimmed at sites such as Staples and Viking Direct, while Moo does great deals for printing and business cards.

 Web hosting also needs to be evaluated.
-Is it the most cost effective option available?
-Although it is tempting to just renew contracts each year, by taking a few minutes to research your alternatives, you could save a fair bit of wonga overall.
+Is it the most cost-effective option available?
+Although it is tempting to just renew contracts each year, by taking a few minutes to research your alternatives, you could save a fair bit of cash overall.

 6. Rethink your client-base

 You may find you still have a few clients from the beginning of your career who pay much less than others and, in some cases, require more time and attention.
 This is a good opportunity to assess which clients are holding you back and practice the “first-in, first-out” method, where you get rid of the clients that pay less and replace them with ones that pay more, thereby increasing your daily income and managing your time cost effectively.